-Evaluation of the points in nage-waza.
+Evaluation of the points in tachi-waza.
 The referee shall announce waza-ari (a near ippon) when in his opinion the applied technique corresponds to the following criteria:

-- Waza-ari criteria comprises landing on the whole side of the body at 90 degrees or more to the rear of the shoulder axis, one shoulder and upper back and landing simultaneously on two (2) elbows, two (2) hands or one (1) elbow and one (1) hand.
-A score will be given for a whole side of the body landing even when the elbow is out.
+- Landing on the whole side of the body at 90 degrees or more to the rear of the shoulder axis - One shoulder and upper back and landing simultaneously on two (2) elbows, two (2) hands or one (1) elbow and one (1) hand. - A score will be given for a whole side of the body landing even when the elbow is out.
 Only the shoulder position must be considered.
 Everything that is out of this range won't get a score. - When the four ippon criteria are not fully achieved.